-- sustainable production
+- support sustainable agriculture

-- supporting rehabilitation projects
+- support rehabilitation projects

-- influencing natural resource management
+- influence natural resource management

 Support for community monitoring